 I loved Gwyn Li’s story more than Samantha’s!
 I think because it’s much lighter and also because Chrétien was there.
 He’s a cool guy, and I loved reading the fairy tale.
 One thing that kept me reading this book was because I wanted to know how Gwyn related to the Chameleon.

-There’re plenty of possibilities, and I kept on thinking the answer while reading the book.
-Could it be that Gwyn’s father was what causing it, or maybe she’s the reincarnation of Chrétien’s wife?
+There were plenty of possibilities, and I kept thinking about the answer while reading the book.
+Could it be that Gwyn’s father was what caused it, or maybe she’s the reincarnation of Chrétien’s wife?
 However, when I got to the last page, I still couldn’t find the explanation.
 I hope I’ll get it from the next book.

 Immutable

-Awakened from her hypnotized sleep and was told that the mission she’d been preparing for her whole life was all a lie, Martina lost her life purposes, and she also didn’t know who to trust.
+Awakened from her hypnotized sleep and told that the mission she’d been preparing for her whole life was all a lie, Martina lost her life purpose, and she also didn’t know who to trust.

-Pfeffer seemed to be a great guy, but he’s only focusing on his mission which was to give all the Angel Corps sleeper a new life.
+Pfeffer seemed to be a great guy, but he was only focusing on his mission which was to give all the Angel Corps sleepers a new life.
 However, it came with a cost and Martina disliked the idea.

 The only person Martina trusted was Mutti, her foster mother, and so she asked Pfeffer her whereabouts.
-But what Martina discovered when she got to Mutti’s house was heartbreaking, and the truth on why her boyfriend, Matteo left her finally revealed.
+But what Martina discovered when she got to Mutti’s house was heartbreaking, and the truth about why her boyfriend, Matteo left her was finally revealed.

-Just when she finally thought she has someone to trust, Martina saw something in Matteo which she couldn’t accept.
+Just when she finally thought she had someone to trust, Martina saw something in Matteo that she couldn’t accept.
 Meanwhile, Fritz Gottlieb had something in his mind, and he wouldn’t hesitate to use Martina and her siblings to achieve his mission.

-The immutable, a story told from various characters’ point of view, but mainly concentrated on the Angel Corps girl, Martina who was put to sleep by Helmann while waiting for the right timing to be awakened and ‘heal’ the new world.
+The Immutable was a story told from various characters’ points of view, but mainly concentrated on the Angel Corps girl, Martina who was put to sleep by Helmann while waiting for the right timing to be awakened and ‘heal’ the new world.

-At first, it was a bit difficult to digest the story since I wasn’t familiar with her character, but once her childhood memories surfaced, it got better, and I pitied her for the conflict she faced.
+At first, it was a bit difficult to digest the story since I wasn’t familiar with her, but once her childhood memories surfaced, it got better, and I pitied her for the conflict she faced.

-The ending, however, wasn’t what I expected, and I hope they will get Georg sided with their team.
+The ending, however, wasn’t what I expected, and I hope they will get Georg’s side with their team.
 Meanwhile, I can’t wait to know the truth about Gwyn’s dad, and I also hope that I’ll get to read a book in her POV again.

 Knavery

-Skandor Dusselhoff has always wanted to go out exploring the outside world, leaving behind his parents business, the boring Midgard camp.
+Skandor Dusselhoff has always wanted to go out exploring the outside world, leaving behind his parents’ business, the boring Midgard camp.
 His opportunity came when Geneses Corporation offered him a job.
-All the while, Skandor though he’s the only one with the special cloaking gift, what he discovered in Geneses surprised him.
+All the while, Skandor thought he was the only one with the special cloaking gift, what he discovered in Geneses surprised him.

-Georg has one thing in his mind, to win uncle Fritz’s trust and find out what evil plan he has in mind.
-When uncle Fritz introduced him to his experiment subject, Georg was shocked to find out Katrin still alive.
+Georg has one thing on his mind, to win Uncle Fritz’s trust and find out what evil plan he has in mind.
+When Uncle Fritz introduced him to his experiment subject, Georg was shocked to find out Katrin was still alive.

 Now he has another mission, to rescue her, and he will do anything to win her trust.
 Little did he know that Skandor also planning to do so, in the end, who would be the one rescuing the damsel in distress?